Venus Williams: Early life

 Williams was born in Lynwood, California, to Richard Williams and Oracene Price.
-Her talents were apparent at the age of seven when a professional local tennis player named Tony Chesta spotted Williams and quickly identified her potential in the sport.

-The Williams family moved from Compton, California, to West Palm Beach, Florida, when she was thirteen, so that she and her sister Serena could attend the tennis academy of Rick Macci, who took notice of the sisters and who would provide additional coaching.
+The Williams family moved from Compton, California, to West Palm Beach, Florida, when she was eleven, so that she and her sister Serena could attend the tennis academy of Rick Macci, who took notice of the sisters and who would provide additional coaching.
 He did not always agree with Williams' father but respected that "he treated his daughters like kids, allowed them to be little girls".
 Richard stopped sending his daughters to national junior tennis tournaments when Williams was eleven, since he wanted them to take it slowly and focus on schoolwork.
 Another motivation was racial, as he had allegedly heard parents of other players disparage the Williams sisters during tournaments.
 At that time, Williams held a 63–0 record on the United States Tennis Association junior tour and was ranked No. 1 among the under-12 players in Southern California.
-In 1995, Richard pulled his daughters out of Macci's academy, and from then on took over all coaching at their home.
+In 1995, Richard pulled his daughters out of Macci's academy and took over all coaching.